MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ```
 Disable-ElevatedAccessControl
 ```
-## Project Euclid with Privileged Access Management
+## Project Euclid with privileged access
 Project Euclid is a service that helps organizations exert a more granular level of control over their Office 365 data, they provide to application developers who build solutions to mine data to build useful insights.

-Project Euclid uses Office 365 PAM to assert control over their data through PAM’s approval workflow, to allow scoped access to Office 365 data with admin oversight.
+Project Euclid uses Office 365 privileged access to assert control over their data through the privileged access maangement approval workflow, allowing scoped access to Office 365 data with admin oversight.
 Requests for data from Project Euclid come in through the integration when apps are installed.

 ### View request details for Office 365 data
 View details of the access requests for Office 365 data from the Euclid system.